munuhee/Product-Marketplace-App/README.md

 # NextJs-Ecommerce
-This is an Ecommerce application designed to make it easy for the administrator to share PSD, PNG, and JPG files with users for download.
-The app provides users with a range of subscription plans that grant access to a broad selection of products.
-Whether you're a graphic designer, web developer, or content creator, you'll appreciate the convenience of having high-quality resources at your fingertips.
-With this app, you can easily browse and download the latest files, including templates, graphics, logos, and more.
-As an administrator, you'll have full control over what products are available to your subscribers, ensuring they have access to the best content.
+This Ecommerce application is a platform designed for vendors to share digital files such as PSD, PNG, and JPG with users for download.
+The platform allows users to purchase these digital products using their account balances.
+The application operates on a credit-based system, where users can deposit funds into their accounts, and then use the balance to purchase products from the vendors.

+The vendors earn for every purchase made by the users, providing them with a source of revenue.
+The platform serves as a marketplace that connects vendors and users looking for digital files.

+Overall, the application simplifies the process of sharing and selling digital products, making it easy for vendors to reach a larger audience and for users to access high-quality digital files.